Netflix-Skunkworks/jvmquake/README.md

 # The amount of weight to give running seconds over GCing seconds.
 This defines
 # our expected application throughput
 runtime_weight : int = 5
-# The amount of time that we must exceed the expected throughput by before
+# The amount of time that we must exceed the expected throughput by
-# triggering the signal and death actions
+# before triggering the signal and death actions
 gc_threshold : int = 30

-# Time bookeeping
+# Time bookkeeping
 last_gc_start : int = current_time()
 last_gc_end : int = current_time()